 Mirroring vs. extending

-Mirroring means putting the same content on your laptops screen and the TV, like a mirror.
+Mirroring means putting the same content on your computer screen on TV, like a mirror.
 This process is more common and easier than screen extending.
 Screen extending is where you see different content on both screens, making the TV an extension of your computer screen.
 Extending is useful for things like having a video playing on one screen while you take notes with your laptop.
+This is one of the more common ways to get your computer screen on tv.

-Both Windows and macOS will give you options of either mirroring your computer screen to the TV or extending your computer screen while using the TV as a second monitor.
+Both Windows and macOS will give you options of either mirroring the computer screen on TV or extending your computer screen while using the TV as a second monitor.
 In Windows Settings, click System then Display to configure your second screen how you want it.
 In System Preferences in macOS, choose Displays.

 Many of the newer, thin laptops have done away with HDMI ports, so you may need an adapter to convert your laptop’s video to HDMI.